vishwajeet95cy/javascript_interview/README.md

 4. How to find fibonacci sequence?
 5. How to find Factorial(n!) of a given number?
 6. How to find intersection of two arrays/sets?
+7. How to find Max and Min value in a given Array?